ICJIA/icjia-qr-code/README.md

 - **Mobile-First Approach**: Optimized layouts for small screens that scale up
 - **Flexible Components**: UI elements that adapt to different viewport widths
-- **Touch-Friendly**: Appropriately sized buttons and inputs for touch devices
+- **Touch-Friendly**: Appropriately sized buttons and inputs for touch Devices
 - **Responsive Typography**: Font sizes that adjust based on screen size
 - **Adaptive Spacing**: Margins and padding that scale with viewport size